 The Drywood Creek sub-watershed, in the southwestern portion of the Pomme de Terre watershed, contains a lot of open space, several lakes, and many wetlands.
 The main land use here is agricultural and pasture.
 Though no lake assessments have been made beyond the statewide mercury TDML, the Drywood area will probably be listed as impaired following future sampling efforts.
 Due to a number of stressors that affect the water quality within this area, the Drywood Creek watershed could be contributing greatly to impairments downstream.

-Drywood Creek is listed as impaired for several parameters including E.Coli, Turbidity, low dissolved oxygen, and both fish and macroinvertebrate biology which are likely attributed to the watershed’s stressors such as Nitrates, altered hydrology, and low habitat scores.
+Drywood Creek is listed as impaired for several parameters including E. coli, turbidity, low dissolved oxygen, and both fish and macroinvertebrate biology, probably due to high nitrate levels, altered hydrology, and low habitat scores.